 If you know how to run a business, if you come in and take the right steps, you have a much better chance of opening up an ice cream parlor in Cambodia than the modeling agency in Los Angeles.

 The reason many young entrepreneurs pass on these golden opportunities comes down to the simple fact that people don’t want to leave their friends, family, or their hometown.
 They don’t want to venture into the great unknown.

 They don’t know if the risk is worth the reward.

-And the truth is that I cannot tell you if it will be worth it for you.
-But I can tell you this: I just finished working with a guy who has a company worth $70 million and a multi-million dollar per year income.
+And the truth is that we cannot tell you if it will be worth it for you.
+But we can tell you this: we just finished working with a guy who has a company worth $70 million and a multi-million dollar per year income.

-He has built it up steadily by doing business entirely in these kinds of markets over the years.
+Over the years, he has built it up steadily by doing business entirely in these kinds of markets.

 If anything, you will gain a different perspective, see a different culture, learn how the world works, and realize that business is different overseas.

-If I had children, this is what I would tell them.
-In today’s era, as the education system is more and more removed from the realities of a growing and developing world, skipping college and heading straight to the markets that are ready and waiting for you is a great idea for young entrepreneurs who are just starting out.
+In today’s era, as the education system is increasingly removed from the realities of a growing and developing world, skipping college and heading straight to the markets that are ready and waiting for you is a great idea for young entrepreneurs who are just starting out.